fzaninotto/uptime/README.md

 $ node app
 ```

 Alternatively, a simple init script is provided.
+It assumes Uptime is installed to `/var/www/uptime`.
+If Uptime is installed in a different directory, the `APP_DIR` variable needs to be changed to reflect the Uptime's true location.
 To install this init script, copy `uptime` from the project's root directory to your system's init script directory (for example `/etc/init.d/`).
 Make sure the file is executable (`sudo chmod +x /etc/init.d/uptime`) and owned by root (`sudo chown root:root /etc/init.d/uptime`).
 To start the uptime service on every boot, register the service with your particular init system and enable it.

 Upgrading From a 2.0 Install
 ----------------------------